SmartTokenLabs/ST404/README.md

 ## Design Details

+Please refer to [Case Study](CASESTUDY.md) for a low level detail scenario-based description.

 ### Deduced Existence vs. Physical Storage

 "NFTs' existence need not be stored if it can be logically deduced" captures ST404's philosophy.
 The system uniquely identifiesn most tokens using the combination of a user's address and a sequential index, negating the need for traditional storage mechanisms.
 This approach significantly enhances scalability and gas efficiency.